Rev. Felicjan Sierotowicz – Parochial Administrator (effective 10/16/20)

 Some of my duties as secretary are editing the weekly bulletin, doing payroll, recording Sacraments and inputting Sunday’s collection into the computer.
 I fill in as bookkeeper when needed.
 The most enjoyable part of my job is meeting new and old parishioners that come in or call for different things and being able to help them with whatever they need.

-When I am not working, I enjoy baking, spending time with my family and friends and watching my children in their many sport and school activities.
+When I am not working, I enjoy baking and spending time with my family and friends.
 You can usually find my family and me in the first pew at 10:30 am mass on Sunday.

 I feel so blessed to be a part of St. Michael’s where the rest of the staff and the parish are an extension of my family.
 I hope to continue to assist St. Michael’s to the best of my ability for many years to come.